Gum disease is common, with a likely 47.2% of American adults having some form.

 Strictly speaking, gum disease isn’t really contagious.
 However, the bacteria that cause gum problems can be spread from person to person.

 However, there is no hard rule about the second person developing gum disease.
 A person with a good dental health routine is unlikely to develop any problems.
-The reason for this is that their good habits destroy the bacteria before it can begin its nefarious work.
+The reason for this is that not very many bacteria are passed this way, and that good dental habits destroy them before they can begin their nefarious work.

 Is gum disease hereditary/genetic?